MilesCranmer/SymbolicRegression.jl/docs/src/algorithms.md

 # Advanced Algorithmic Details

-This document provides deep technical details about the algorithms implemented in SymbolicRegression.jl, verified against the actual codebase.
-It is intended for advanced users who want to understand, modify, or contribute to the algorithmic core.
+This document provides deep technical details about the algorithms implemented in SymbolicRegression.jl.
+It is intended for advanced users who want to understand the algorithmic foundations and make informed decisions about parameters and customizations.

 ## Overview: Multi-Population Evolutionary Algorithm

-SymbolicRegression.jl implements a sophisticated multi-population evolutionary algorithm with several key innovations beyond standard genetic programming:
+SymbolicRegression.jl implements a sophisticated multi-population evolutionary algorithm with several key components beyond standard genetic programming:

 1. **Age-regularized evolution** replacing fitness-based selection
 2. **Adaptive parsimony** with frequency-based complexity penalties